 Northumbria Blood Bikes relies on the voluntary contributions of its members to run and deliver the service.
 So, how can you be involved in supporting Northumbria Blood Bikes with your time?

-- Volunteer riders - using our liveried bike you will collect and deliver blood or other important medical supplies to and from hospitals.
-You will need to have (or obtain) an advanced riding qualification.
+- Volunteer riders - using our liveried bikes you will collect and deliver blood or other important medical supplies to and from hospitals.
+You will need to have (or first obtain) a recognised advanced riding qualification which must have been passed or re-assessed within 3 years prior to your initial NBB assessment.
 However, there are plenty of opportunities to get involved while you get trained up.

-- Volunteer drivers - using our liveried car, you perform the same role as the rider, but when the weather is below a certain temperature or it is unsafe to ride, the car is used.
-The same requirement exists to have an advanced driving qualification, and the car will be used for attending fundraising or publicity events, potentially towing an exhibition trailer.
+- Volunteer drivers - using our liveried cars, you perform the same role as the rider, but when the weather is below a certain temperature or it is unsafe to ride, the cars are used.
+The same requirement exists for cars that you need to have (or first obtain) a recognised advanced driving qualification which must have been passed or re-assessed within 3 years prior to your initial NBB assessment.
+The cars are also used for attending fundraising or publicity events.